-Personality and Eating Behavior in Morbidly Obese Patients (PSYMO)
+Personality and Eating Behaviors in Morbidly Obese Patients (PSYMO)

-The aim of this randomized controlled trial is assess the effect of a psychological based treatment model on eating behavior and motivation for lifestyle changes in morbidly obese patients undergoing bariatric surgery.
+The aim of this randomized controlled trial is assess the effect of a psychological based treatment model on eating behaviors and motivation for lifestyle changes in morbidly obese patients undergoing bariatric surgery.

-Hypothesis: As compared with usual care, a Motivational Interviewing/Cognitive Behavioral Therapy-based (MI/CBT) intervention program will reduce the frequency of dysfunctional eating behavior and increase pre-surgical intrinsic motivation for lifestyle changes.
+Hypothesis: As compared with usual care, Cognitive Behavioral Therapy and Motivational interviewing-based (CBT/MI) intervention program will reduce dysfunctional eating behaviors and increase pre-surgical intrinsic motivation for lifestyle changes.

 Obesity is usually treated as a medical disease, prescribing interventions which adhere to the theoretically sound principles.The prevalence of obesity is increasing, and, accordingly, an increasing number of morbidly obese patients are eligible for Bariatric Surgery.
 This surgical procedure is highly effective and is often followed by resolution or remission of obesity related comorbidities (e.g. diabetes and obstructive sleep apnea).
 However, some individuals may have psychological and motivational problems that reduce these beneficial effects.
 Bariatric surgery represents a substantial part of total health care costs, and such costs may increase in the future.
 Another issue is that it is important to prevent post-surgical relapses.
 Hence, there is every reason to increase the effect and efficacy of both conservative treatments and bariatric surgery.